 Failure to report vascular access type indicates facilities are not appropriately monitoring or reporting vascular access outcomes as required.
-Reporting months with missing vascular access values are not excluded from this measure.
-We count patient months with missing vascular access type in the denominator for SFR, and missing is treated as a "catheter" and therefore does not count in the numerator for SFR.
-Since these patient months are not excluded from the measure, bias from missing vascular access type is not a consideration for the SFR.
+Reporting months with missing values are not excluded from this measure.
+We count patient months with missing vascular access type in both the denominator and the numerator for LTC.
+Missing months are used as a component of the measure numerator where missing is treated as a "catheter."
+Since these patient months are not excluded from the measure, bias from missing vascular access type is not a consideration for LTC.

-Incomplete comorbidity ascertainment for comorbidity risk adjustment is mitigated through an indicator (6 months or more of Medicare covered months in the prior 12 months or 1 month or more of MA coverage in the prior 12 months).
-Using this indicator helps minimize risk of biased measure scores.
-Patients with less than 6 months of Medicare covered months or less than one month of MA coverage in the prior 12 months were not excluded from the SFR model.
-The percentage of patient months we are unable to identify prevalent comorbidities for risk adjustment or the comorbidity exclusions is 23.21%, and 21.4% respectively and we acknowledge this is a general limitation of relying on FFS Medicare claims for ascertaining comorbidities.
-However, as shown in the exclusion analysis, SFR with and without the exclusions applied are highly correlated.
-This suggests the unavailability of claims for non-Medicare patients to identify exclusions does not bias SFR performance scores.
+The percentage of patient months that we are unable to determine presence of the comorbidity exclusions is 21.4% and we acknowledge this is a general limitation of relying on FFS Medicare claims for ascertaining comorbidities.
+However, as shown in the exclusion analysis, LTC with and without the exclusions applied are highly correlated.
+This suggests the unavailability of claims for non-Medicare patients to identify exclusions does not bias LTC performance scores.